svermeulen/vim-easyclip/README.md

 ### NOTE

 This plugin is considered more or less "done".
 Minor bug fixes will be applied but otherwise it will just remain stable.
-For modern versions of vim (Vim 8+ or Neovim) it has been split up into three different plugins instead:  [vim-cutlass](https://github.com/svermeulen/vim-cutlass), [vim-yoink](https://github.com/svermeulen/vim-yoink), and [vim-subversive](https://github.com/svermeulen/vim-subversive).
-However note that these replacements are currently experimental
+For modern versions of vim (Vim 8+ or Neovim) it has been split up into three different plugins instead:  [vim-cutlass](https://github.com/svermeulen/vim-cutlass), [vim-yoink](https://github.com/svermeulen/vim-yoink), and [vim-subversive](https://github.com/svermeulen/vim-subversive)

 ### Simplified clipboard functionality for Vim.